jholloc/imas-plugins/README.md

 ### Configuring with CMake

-By default, it will attempt to build every plugin it can -- every plugin for which the dependencies can be located.
+By default, it will attempt to build every plugin it can &ndash; i.e. every plugin for which the dependencies can be located.
 If a plugin is not being built then a warning will be printed to the terminal when CMake is run specifying which dependency cannot be found.

 In order to run CMake to configure the build you need to run: